prcutler/silversaucer/readme.md

 myself.
 I quickly decided consulting wasn't for me, but I've kept the domain name all these years.
 The logo is inspired from both a poem by Neil Gaiman, *The Day the Saucers Came* and *The X-Files*.

-I have five current goals of thing I want to learn by building Silver Saucer:
+I have a number of different goals of thing I want to learn by building Silver Saucer:

 ## Pyramid